Battle of the Narrow Seas: Dutch join the attack

-The action continued across the Narrow Seas towards Dunkirk, Nieuwpoort, Gravelines, and Sluis.
-The Dutch Admiral Jan Cant soon cut off the Spanish and the English waited outside of the Flemish road stead in case any tried to escape elsewhere.
+The action continued across the Narrow Seas towards Dunkirk, Nieuwpoort, Gravelines and Sluis.
+The Dutch admiral Jan Cant soon cut off the Spanish and the English waited outside of the Flemish road stead in case any tried to escape elsewhere.
 The States' ship Makreel came in sight and attacked the already damaged San Felipe, pouring in a broadside.
 Drawing off from this assailant, the galley found herself close to Vice-Admiral Cant's Halve Maene.
 The galley tried to evade discovery by remaining immobile in the darkness but this had disastrous results.
 The Halve Maene bore straight down upon the galley and struck at her amidships carrying off her mainmast and her poop.
 Whilst extricating itself with difficulty from the wreck, Halve Maene sent a tremendous volley of cannon fire straight into the waist.
-Another State's galliot bore down to complete the work; San Felipe sank quickly, carrying with her all the galley slaves, sailors, and soldiers.
+Another States' galiot bore down to complete the work.
+San Felipe sank quickly, carrying with her all the galley slaves, sailors and soldiers.

 The Lucera, trying the same evasive tactic, was the next galley attacked; a Dutch galiot, which drove under full sail, managed to ram her.
 The galley was struck between the mainmast and stern, with a blow which carried away the assailant's own bowsprit, but in return completely demolished the stern of the galley.
 Vice-Admiral Cant came up once more in the Halve Maene and finished Lucera (Morning Star) off by ramming, tearing the galley apart.
 Meanwhile, Victory and two States' galiots were chasing two galleys: San Juan and Jacinto, which were already in a sinking state.
 With nowhere to escape and the gale blowing against them, the only option was for the commanders to run them aground near Nieuwpoort.
 In the end, both galleys succeeded in reaching the safety of this port.
 Another galley managed to evade the Dutch and English long enough but it too ended up being wrecked on the French coast near Calais.
 The galley San Luis, which bore Spinola himself and his thirty-six pay chests, attempted to reach Dunkirk, but as the tide was low, she was forced to wait beyond a sandbank.
 Ten Dutch ships fell upon San Luis, but Spinola succeeded in sailing between the Dutch vessels and reached Dunkirk.
 With this the battle had ended and a Dutch blockade formed to prevent Spinola's escape.